Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

 \subsubsection{Single-stream networks}

 Typical deep MER methods adopt single CNN with individual input \cite{li2021multi}.
-Apex frame, optical flow image and the dynamic images are common inputs for single-stream 2DCNN, while single-stream 3DCNNs extract the spatial and temporal features from ME sequences directly.
+The apex frame, optical flow images and dynamic images are common inputs for single-stream 2D CNNs, while single-stream 3D CNNs extract the spatial and temporal features from ME sequences directly.
+Considering the limited ME samples are far from enough to train a robust deep network, multiple works designed single-stream shallow CNNs for MER \cite{gan2018bi,mayya2016combining,gupta2021merastc}.
+Belaiche~\etal~\cite{belaiche2020cost} achieved a shallow network through deleting multiple convolutional layers of the deep network Resnet.
+Zhao~\etal~ \cite{zhao2020compound} proposed a 6-layer CNN in which the input is followed by an $1\times1$ convolutional layer to increase the non-linear representation.